 Maintaining supply chain integrity has become increasingly a matter of legal jurisdictions, and more than ever, these businesses must be thoroughly up-to-date on any government-sanctioned parameters and restrictions that may apply to their supply chains and related business practices.
 Given the increased regulatory requirements, it is imperative that businesses with an international presence be proactive in monitoring current and emerging ESG regulations to avoid fines and reputational damage, as well as to remain competitive.

 - The Biden administration’s passage of the Uyghur Forced Labor Prevention Act (ULFPA), a bipartisan bill that bans imports from China’s Xinjiang region unless the importer can prove they were not made with forced labor.

 - The draft European Supply Chain Act requires EU companies to audit their suppliers along the entire global supply chain, including all direct and indirect business relationships.
 The aim is to ensure compliance with applicable human rights standards and environmental protection in order to promote a fairer and more sustainable global economy as well as responsible corporate governance.

-- The German Supply Chain Act (LkSG) passed in June 2021 obliges German companies to comply with nine high-level requirements to protect people and the environment, including establishing a risk management system, assuring internal compliance, and taking remedial action, when necessary, among other protective supply chain measures.
+- The German Supply Chain Act (LkSG), a nationwide corporate law, came into effect in January 2023 and obliges German companies to comply with nine high-level requirements to protect people and the environment, including establishing a risk management system, assuring internal compliance, and taking remedial action, when necessary, among other protective supply chain measures.